-Genevieve’s eXperiment is the newest experiment at the Global Change Research Wetland led by Genevieve Noyce.
-Using an automated methane chamber system, GenX aims to quantify rates of anaerobic decomposition pathways that regulate methane emissions across different time scales.
+The Greenhouse gas Emissions NeXus experiment is the newest experiment at the Global Change Research Wetland led by Genevieve Noyce.
+Using an automated methane chamber system, GENX aims to quantify rates of anaerobic decomposition pathways that regulate methane emissions across different time scales.
 Additional elements like warming, salinity, and inundation will also be incorporated to determine the individual and interactive effects of these variables on methane cycling.

 We support the data infrastructure of the Salt Marsh Accretion Response to Temperature eXperiment which models how future climate predictions will influence salt marshes, by maintaining a network of 6 remote CO2 sensors and warming cables.
 SMARTX aims to assess plant response to interacting variables (elevated CO2, an increasing temperature gradient above- and below-ground, and changes in inundation frequency) at SERC’s Global Change Research Wetland.